top

 Acoustic Photo- and Cinematography

-Birth of a new technology: Acoustic photo and cinematography "Acoustic Camera".
-Far from the mainstream of acoustic research, this crazy idea was designed in 1994 to demonstrate how interference networks could project images (with inverse time / with non-causal, negative delays).
+Far from the mainstream of acoustic research, this crazy idea was intended to demonstrate in 1994 how interference networks could reconstruct images (with inverse time / with non-causal, negative delays).

-Have you ever dreamed that one of your pages would be in the first 250 hits of the most popular search engine?
-The predecessor of this page had it around the turn of the millennium: when searching for "acoustic camera".
-No wonder: there was no second at the time.
-Their software was originally called "Bio-Interface" and was intended to interact with the brain.
-Unfortunately, the data from the nervous system were not good enough.
+Have you ever dreamed of one of your pages getting into the first 250 hits of the most popular search engine?
+The predecessor of this site had it before the turn of the millennium: when searching for "acoustic camera".
+No wonder: There wasn't another one back then.

 Historical Hardware and Software